Few days back, I came across a tweet (link) that highlighted the number of mutual fund schemes that are available for Indian investors.

 When you have to shortlist investment-worthy mutual fund schemes, several factors have to be considered.
 Some of these are the consistency of returns being generated, fund vintage, benchmark-linked consistency analysis, peer group-linked analysis, quality of the underlying stocks, capture parameters, risk parameters, expenses of the fund, fund AUM or size and its impact on performance, investment mandate and adherence to it, investment style, fund manager’s role vs. process’s role.
 These are just some of the factors being used from amongst the several qualitative and quantitative ones.
 And all factors are given different weightage while filtering and then used as part of the overall evaluation equation.

-If you are looking for the Top Mutual Funds to invest in 2021 in India, then you need to be very careful while picking the right funds.
+If you are looking for the Top Mutual Funds to invest in India, then you need to be very careful while picking the right funds.
 I would say that it’s not exactly rocket science to pick the right and suitable funds.
 And if you can do it yourself, then that’s great.
 But if you are unable to pick the right mutual funds yourself, then you can take the help of a good investment advisor.

 Picking good funds is important but shouldn’t be the first step.
 As an investor, you need to have a good strategy that is customized for your goals and then invest in it for a long period of time.
 And this is best achieved by having a good financial plan and sticking with it.